Make a Funeral Program

 Choose a template design and paper size, or create your own design.

-You may decide to pick a funeral program design that reflects your loved one's style, such as a favorite color, flower or hobby.
+You may decide to pick a funeral program designs that reflects your loved one's style, such as a favorite color, flower or hobby.
 It is also very common to use religious images on the funeral program cover.
 The layout of the template is the paper size and the fold of the template.
 You can use a simple layout such as a bifold (single fold) layout that prints on standard letter sized paper, or you can use a trifold, graduated or step fold or large style layout.
 Choosing a professionally designed template will cut down on design time because it will already be laid out correctly and will print properly.

 Collect all the information that will be included in your program.